-Phillip Rankmore, Hong Kong Beer Co’s Head Brewer, and Kevin Lee, Trade Marketing Manager, Telford International, were thrilled to welcome an enthusiastic online audience of craft beer drinkers to sample three of HKBC’s craft beers.
+Phillip Rankmore, Hong Kong Beer Co’s Head Brewer, and Kevin Lee, Certified Cicerone, were thrilled to welcome an enthusiastic online audience of craft beer drinkers to sample three of HKBC’s craft beers.

-Kevin kicked off the hour with a step-by-step guide to beer tasting.
+Kevin kicked off the hour with a step-by-step guide to beer tasting with Hong Kong Beer Co.'s Happy Valley Golden Ale.
 Kevin is a Certified Cicerone, a globally recognized qualification of beer knowledge and essential tasting skills similar to the Certified Sommelier designation for wine.

 Kevin’s advice included practical suggestions such as looking at the label for the beer style, brewery, and all-important expiration date (to ensure the beer is fresh).
 He also recommends that people drink beer when it is chilled and ideally from glassware (versus directly from the bottle or can) because it allows for a more pleasing overall experience – to smell the aroma and see the colour of the beer.
 “Just be sure the glassware is clean, not dusty, or it might affect the flavour, aroma, or foam of the beer,” he said.